 - 1. Any use permitted in the C-1 Commercial District

 - 2. Fruit and vegetable market

 - 3. Automobile and farm machinery sales and service and heavy equipment

-- 4. recreation hall
+- 4. club, lodge, social and recreational buildings

 - 5. Printing and publishing

 - 6. Light manufacturing & assembly plants

 - 7. Development and Research Centers

 - 8. Animal hospital, kennel or pound

 - 9. Garage, public & private storage

-- 10. Automotive Fuel Service Station

-- 11. Laboratories or scientific sample collection centers.
+- 10. Laboratories or scientific sample collection centers.

-- 12. Tattoo parlor
+- 11. Tattoo parlor

+- 12. The following uses, subject to approval by the Zoning Board of Appeals as provided in Section 46.2.e., Special Use Permit:

+- a.
+Marijuana dispensaries; regardless as to whether it is for medical and/or recreational use

+- b.
+Attached dwellings

-Section 10 - M-1 Manufacturing District
+Section 10 - M-1 Manufacturing District.